-Overall you can see that my ratings are pretty high, and have been above 90% for most semesters.
+Overall you can see that my ratings are pretty high, hovering around 90%.
 But when you look at these trends in more detail, you can see that there is quite a bit of variation from semester to semester:

-As the best-fit linear trendline on the graph above suggests, I have experienced an overall decrease in my course ratings, although my sample size is small enough to call into question the statistical significance of this trend.
-Thanks to getting some relatively lower ratings over the past four years, the trend has gone weakly negative.
+As the best-fit linear trendline on the graph above suggests, I have experienced an overall decrease in my course ratings.
 I am happy that my ratings are generally high, but I have my concerns that I am getting worse in the eyes of my students.
 Why this might be is really tough to figure out.

 The other possibilities that could be ‘my doing’ are a lot harder to assess.
 For example, there has not been any student comment trend pointing towards me being less enthusiastic in class.
 I still get a lot of praise for the energy and passion that I bring to the classroom.
 But there are also a significant number of students who report that they feel condescended to, or that I make them feel anxious, or that I am rude.
 It’s possible that I have gotten more gruff in my old age, although if anything it feels like I am treating students more gently now than I might have in the past.

-The last possibility is that these last four semesters are statistical aberrations: some combination of bad luck in which students registered for my class, or how my students felt on evaluation day, or some other factor beyond my control is responsible for these scores.
+The last possibility is that these last five years are statistical aberrations: some combination of bad luck in which students registered for my class, or how my students felt on the day they filled out the evaluation, or some other factor beyond my control is responsible for these scores.
 As you will see below, I have evidence in some courses that a few disgruntled students are driving some of my lower scores, but that does not explain all of my low scores.

 Course evaluations can be really unnerving because they are based on such small sample sizes.
-Even if the entire class is present on the day that evaluations are completed, at Pratt we are still talking about at most about twenty students providing their impressions of a course.
+Even if the entire class were to submit their evaluations (currently my completion rates are approximately 83%), at Pratt we are still talking about at most about fifteen students providing their impressions of a course.
 With so few responses, a few really negative evaluations can really lower your overall ratings!
 Based on a qualitative analysis of my course evaluations, it is my impression that my worst ratings arise from having one or two students in a particular course section who are really dissatisfied with the course.
 To try to determine quantitatively whether or not this qualitative impression is valid, I looked at the correlation between my average ratings and their variance:

 If my lower ratings are driven by just a few students, we should see much higher variance when ratings are lower; overall, this is what the graph above shows.
-But there are some interesting exceptions, including two courses that very prominently ‘fall off the trendline’.
-These two courses — in which I received normalized average ratings of 0.810 and 0.815 — have variances that are similar to most of the higher ratings, suggesting that there was more consensus driving the lower ratings in these two courses.
-Which courses are those, you ask?
-You guessed it, Ecology for Architects.
-In the graph above I have highlighted all six sections of this course in blue: although you can see that one has a variance-to-average ratio that’s in line with the overall trend, most are below the trend, suggesting that there’s less variance in these low ratings.
-That means there’s more agreement among students in these classes that they don’t rate my teaching very well.
-And of course you can see that five out of my six worst course ratings have come in Ecology for Architects.
+But there are some interesting exceptions, including a few courses that very prominently ‘fall off the trendline’.
+These courses have variances that are similar to most of the higher ratings, suggesting that there was more consensus driving the lower ratings in these particular courses.

 What do my ratings tell me about the overall impressions students have about my different courses?
 One way to get an answer to that question is to look at overall Normalized Average Ratings for each course:

 What I find fascinating about this data is that some of the courses I feel are most realized are on the lower end of the ratings spectrum.
-If you asked me which of my classes is of highest quality, I would probably say “Ecology for Architects” because it is the course that I have most recently developed, and one that I put a lot of effort into creating my ‘most pedagogically advanced’ content for.
-But if you look at the overall ratings, Ecology for Architects fares the worst (by a disturbingly wide margin!).
+If you asked me which of my classes is of highest quality, I would probably say “Ecology, Environment, & the Anthropocene” because it is the course that I have most recently developed, and one that I put a lot of effort into creating my ‘most pedagogically advanced’ content for.
+But if you look at the overall ratings, Ecology, Environment, & the Anthropocene fares quite poorly on my course evaluations (by a disturbingly wide margin!).
 I am not sure how to interpret this disconnect between what I consider a successful course and what students consider a valued class!

 I know quite well that some of my courses are deemed more successful by students than others, but what does the overall trend look like for all courses?
 Below is an overall summary of my ratings in each course over my career at Pratt:

 Notice that there is a lot of variation across semesters, and that there is not any real trend explaining this variation.
 Again, I remind you how small my sample sizes are during each semester: a lot of this variation may simply arise from sampling.
 There is also the problem that the course evaluation is not a static metric: in the Spring of 2010 Pratt radically overhauled the criteria by which students rate the course, and those criteria have been changed slightly since.
 So as we look at trends, we really are not comparing the same things across all semesters.
-I guess the one clear trend — already highlighted by previous data — that’s disturbing is a rather precipitous shift downward over the past four semesters.
+I guess the one clear trend — already highlighted by previous data — that is disturbing is a rather precipitous shift downward over the past five to six years.

 I have also looked at the trends for individual courses.
 I would hope that each semester that I teach a course it would improve in the eyes of my students.
-To get a sense of whether this is true, I plotted the ratings for each semester for each of the courses I have taught several times or more.
-My bread-and-butter course is Ecology, which I have taught to sixteen different course sections over the past eight years.
-Here are my ratings for Ecology:
+To get a sense of whether this is true, I plotted the ratings for all of the courses that I have been teaching recently.
+Here are my ratings for Ecology, Environment, & the Anthropocene: